lamps-wg/cmp-updates/draft-ietf-lamps-rfc6712bis.md

 # History of Changes {#History}

 Note: This appendix will be deleted in the final version of the document.

+From version 06 -> 07:

+* Updated the the page header to 'HTTP Transfer for CMP'

+* Removed one instruction to RFC Editors

+* Fixed some nits in Section 1

 From version 05 -> 06: